HaoranZhuExplorer/CNN_With_Expert_Advice/README.md

 Below is a schematic description of algorithm 1:<br>
 ![algorithm 1 figure 1](/images/algorithm1.png)<br>
 ![algorithm 1 figure 2](/images/algorithm1_2.png)<br><br>
-Algorithm1 with static expert(alpha=0)'s overall prediction accuracy for 8 data settings is:
+Algorithm1 with static expert(alpha=0)'s overall prediction accuracy for 8 data settings is:<br>
 [0.5, 0.64, 0.5, 0.23, 0.5, 0.36, 0.5, 0.77]<br>
 For fixed share alpha, I set alpha = 3.0/20000, 10.0/15000, 18.0/20000, 25.0/12000, 3.0/20000, 10.0/15000, 18.0/20000, 25.0/12000, which is the shifting ratio of each stream data.<br>
-Algorithm1 with fixed share alpha's overall prediction accuracy for 8 data settings is:
+Algorithm1 with fixed share alpha's overall prediction accuracy for 8 data settings is:<br>
-[0.5, 0.64, 0.5, 0.23, 0.5, 0.36, 0.5, 0.77]
+[0.5, 0.64, 0.5, 0.23, 0.5, 0.36, 0.5, 0.77]<br>

 ## Algorithm 2
 The performance of algorithm when is no better than keep using one expert for all trials, this is because for simple variations of 0/1 loss, weights for different experts are difficult to change.
 If you investigate of weights, you can see weights are easily to converge at 0.5/0.5, which means it can not update as it should be.<br>